louishenrifranc/Tensorflow-Cheatsheet/README.md

         # If the sequence length is fixed for every example
         "tokens": tf.FixedLenSequenceFeature([], dtype=tf.int64),
         "labels": tf.FixedLenSequenceFeature([], dtype=tf.int64),
-        # else use VarLeanFeature which will create SparseVector
+        # else use VarLenFeature which will create SparseVector
         "sentences": tf.VarLenFeature(dtype=tf.float32)
     }